JS Series: Using Atomics to Handle Concurrent Writes from Workers

 * Try to release the lock by changing the state to `Mutex.#UNLOCKED`

-* if it previously was `Mutex.#LOCKED` (which should never be the case).
+* if it previously was `Mutex.#LOCKED` (which should always be the case

 *